kshurik/rekkobook/docs/index.md

 backend architecture, data streaming, runtime latency, heavy models for embeddings, etc.
 Unfortunately, I could not find a resource where all this knowledge would be up-to-date with an overview of various algorithms explained in theory and backed up by code.
-Therefore, I decided to refresh everything I did and learn and structure it into a useful handbook.
+Therefore, I decided to refresh everything I did and learnt and structure it into a useful handbook.
 First of all, it will help me to understand and memorize most stuff efficiently.
 Also, it may help many of you to get to know this field in ML and even allow you to develop good-performing models in production.